jovita23/autodata/README.md

 Challenger/Judge, smaller local model for Weak Solver).
 Since only `gemma4:31b` is available locally via Ollama, it doubles as both.
-This introduces a **role-conflict risk** — the same model proposes and evaluates — but is acceptable for a .
+This introduces a **role-conflict risk** — the same model proposes and evaluates — but is acceptable for a PoC.
 In production, use separate models or a smaller model for judging.

 ### Why NLLB-200-distilled-1.3B as the strong solver?